mckuzi/portfolio/README.md

-Thos folder contains my portfolio project.
-Please
+This folder contains my portfolio project.
+If you see this message just click "sailfort.ipynb" :)